Folklife Apprenticeships support traditional arts education by funding a master artist and apprentice artist to work together for one year.

 - A description of the cultural history and current community practice of the traditional art in the proposed Folklife Apprenticeship

-- Biographical information for both the master and learner artists
+- Biographical information for both the master artist and apprentice artist

 - A work plan including the logistical, financial, and cultural details of the proposed Folklife Apprenticeship